brainupdaters/drlm-docs/docs/source/ClientConfig.rst

 As rear is written in bash you need bash as a bare minimum.
 Other requirements are:

 	* mkisofs
-	* mingetty (rear is depending on it in recovery mode)
+	* mingetty (rear depends on it in recovery mode)
 	* syslinux (for i386 based systems)
 	* nfs-utils
 	* cifs-utils
 	* rpcbind
 	* wget
 	* sudo
-	* curl (rear need to get its configuration from DRLM server)
+	* curl (rear needs it to get configuration from DRLM server)

 ::